Rgascoin/my_rpg/README.md

 To build this game we past a lot of time to build a cool game engine.
 You can find it in game files locate at : `/lib/my_cgraph`

-If you want more information on it you can check this [link](https://github.com/MrZalTy/my_cgraph)
+If you want more information on it feel free to check this [link](https://github.com/MrZalTy/my_cgraph)

 ### Configuration Files
 To place assets on scene for building this game, we created some specials files named `configuration.rll`.